 Scholarships and Grants

-The Waldorf School of Philadelphia is proud to offer a range of scholarship and grant opportunities.
-We strive to make Waldorf education accessible to families through a combined strategy of competitive tuition rates, generous financial aid awards, scholarships and grants, making our school one of the most affordable independent schools in the area and incredible value for money.
+The Waldorf School of Philadelphia strives to make Waldorf education accessible to families through a combined strategy of competitive tuition rates, generous financial aid awards, scholarships and grants.

 - Community Scholarship Program for new students who are entering grades 4 through 8.

 - The Lewis Smith Orchestra Grant for enrolled students who play in our string orchestra, grades 4 through 8.

 - Good Neighbors Summer Camp Scholarship for non-affiliated local families who would like to join our summer camps.

 The Waldorf School of Philadelphia is strongly committed to a student body that reflects the ethnic, racial, cultural, and socioeconomic diversity of our city.
 Prospective students who are entering grades 4 through 8 and who reside in Germantown or neighboring community may apply.